vrok/randodo/README.md

 result=$male $verb $female$how_much.
 By the way, here are 5 random letters: [a-zA-Z]{5}.
 ```

-In the file visible above, each line defines one generator (and every such generator has a name).
+In the file visible above, each line defines a generator (and every such generator has a name).
 Generators can embed each other to create more powerful generators.
-Now we can choose one of the generators in the file to get a few strings - let's say that we'd like to have 3 strings from the last generator in the file, called "result".
+Now we can choose one of them to get a few strings - let's say that we'd like to have 3 strings from the last generator in the file, called "result".
 This is how it can be done:

 ```
 vrok@laptok:~/randodo$ ./randodo sample.rdd result 3